alliander-opensource/ospo-code-scanner/PROJECT_GOVERNANCE.md

 1. Raising subjects/issues that are important for the direction/development of this project

 The Technical Steering Committee consists of the following members:
-1. Open Source Ambassador, Alliander
+1. Nico Rikken, Open Source Ambassador, Alliander
-1. Open Source Program Office Lead, Alliander
+1. Jonas van den Bogaard, Open Source Program Office Lead, Alliander

 The Open Source Ambassador will chair the TSC.